thisredone/pry.coffee/readme.md

 eval(pry.it)
 ~~~

+If things seem slow to you PRYBLEAK environment variable disables coloring of the code speeding things up considerably.

 ### Extra Commands

 While you are in the prompt there are a few things you might want to do: